AdguardTeam/tsurlfilter/README.md

 ### Git Hooks

-There is already set a `precommit` hook for formatting your code with Prettier :nail_care:
+There is already set a `precommit` hook for formatting your code with Eslint :nail_care:

 ### TODO